-New York Sate is huge in size, and mostly famous for the most iconic city in the US, the symbol of Liberty and the American Dream: New York City.
+New York State is huge in size, and mostly famous for the most iconic city in the US, the symbol of liberty and the American Dream: New York City.
 However, there is a lot more to New York than the Big Apple.
-Upstate New York consists of the entire area lying north of the New York City metropolitan area, usually excluding Westchester and Rockland Counties.
-The area is obviously a lot more rural and representative of the North-Eastern countryside.
+Upstate New York consists of the entire area lying north of the New York City metropolitan area.
+The area is obviously a lot more rural and representative of the northeastern countryside.
 There are many advantages to buy a property in Upstate New York, especially if you like quiet and calm environments to recharge.

 Beautiful landscapes for those who like nature

 Due to its vast areas of rural lands, Upstate New York also supports a strong agricultural industry, and is notable for its maple syrup, dairy, and fruit production, as well as famous winemaking.
-It is split from North to South by the Hudson river, and is bordered on its northern and western edges by the Saint Lawrence River and the Great Lakes.
+It is split from from north to south by the the Hudson River, and is bordered on its northern and western edges by the Saint Lawrence River and the Great Lakes.
 Upstate New York is home to several popular tourist and recreational attractions, including the Niagara Falls, as well as the Adirondack and Catskill Mountains.
 Beautiful landscapes are thus all around Upstate New York, and will suit you if you are a fan of nature.

 A few important cities

 The city of Rochester, northeast of Buffalo, is at the core of a large metropolitan area with a population of around 1 million people, spread across six counties.
 It is known for its culture, in particular its music culture, multiple major festivals every year and several world-famous museums.
-The Rochester metro is ranked highly in terms of quality of life and is often considered to be one of the best places in the US for families due to low cost of living and highly ranked public schools.
-You will also be able to try some food specialties local to Rochester, like the “white hot”, a variant of the hot dog, or the mouth-watering “Garbage Plate”.
+The Rochester metro is ranked highly in terms of quality of life and is often considered to be one of the best places in the US for families.
+You will also be able to try some food specialties local to Rochester, like the “white hot”, a variant of the hot dog, or the mouth-watering “garbage plate”.
 Rochester is an enjoyable city, and offers many houses and homes in its affluent, well-educated southern suburbs.

 A strong real estate market

 The real estate market is strong in Upstate New York.
-If we take the example of Dutchess County, located in the Mid-Hudson Region of the Hudson Valley, north of New York City, Median Sales Prices went up 24% year-over-year, with an Average Sales Price that went from $320,371 during first quarter of 2020 to $418,455 during Q1 2021, a 30.6% increase.* Single-family units and condos showed that same positive trends and an optimistic perspective for the months and years to come.
+If we take the example of Dutchess County, located in the Mid-Hudson Region of the Hudson Valley, north of New York City, median sales prices went up 24% year-over-year, with an average sales price that went from $320,371 during the first quarter of 2020 to $418,455 during Q1 2021, a 30.6% increase.* Single-family units and condos showed that same positive trend and an optimistic perspective for the months and years to come.

 BARNES New York is at your disposal to help you in your real estate project to buy a property in Upstate New York, thanks to a strong team of experts to assist you in all aspects of your real estate or lifestyle ambitions.